 Three are from Shandaken and one from Wood-stock.
 There are

-in a short period of time; and from those that thought a form
+a short period of time; and from those that thought a form of

-of "tax justice" had been meted out, and hoped it
+"tax justice" had been meted out, and hoped it would

-loyalty and notions of "just and fair", and not
+and notions of "just and fair", and not on educational

-whose source lies in Albany, and in a poor method of financing
+in Albany, and in a poor method of financing schools.

 The issues are too big for spite and tunnel-vision: redistricting,

-programs, paying for the mandates that descend from the federal
+paying for the mandates that descend from the federal and state

-and state "gods on high", quality of the school
+"gods on high", quality of the school environment,